matldupont/matdupont-dev/blog/220130/01-setup-continued.md

 yarn dev
 ```

-And we expect:
+And I expect:

 ![Typescript errors](ts-check-error.png)

 **This is what I want!**

-Now I can clean up my `index.tsx` and get to the next part.
+Now I can clean up my _`index.tsx`_ and get to the next part.

 ## Linting during compilation.